-Why a tax credit for Parkinson's disease makes sense
+Why a tax credit for Parkinson's disease makes sen

 By Michael S. Okun MD

-What positive benefits will a tax credit for Parkinson’s disease provide?
+What positive benefits will a tax credit for Parkinson’s disease provide for you?
 Could we level the playing field for persons with Parkinson’s to access appropriate multidisciplinary services?
-Can society benefit from a strategic investment into a forward leaning, practical, preventative and proactive multidisciplinary care policy.
-In this months parkinsonsecrets.com blog I will explore the positive impacts of a U.S. tax credit for Parkinson’s disease, based on the freshly published paper in the Journal of Parkinson’s Disease.
+Can society benefit from a strategic investment into a forward leaning, practical, preventative and proactive multidisciplinary care policy?
+I will explore the potential positive impacts of a U.S. tax credit for Parkinson’s disease, based on the freshly published paper in the Journal of Parkinson’s Disease.

 Why consider a tax credit for Parkinson’s?